 This book made the news not too long ago: The Rabbit Who Wants to Fall Asleep: A New Way of Getting Children to Sleep.
 The author specifically wrote this book as a bedtime story that will get your kids to sleep.
 The book is pretty long and nearly put me to sleep while I read it, but after trying it out several nights, I had to admit the book wasn’t making my toddler any sleepier.
 And apparently, we’re not the only ones.

-Still, if you’re desperate for bedtime stories for kids, it wouldn’t hurt to try that one out.
+Still, if you’re desperate for bedtime story books, it wouldn’t hurt to try that one out.

-What are your favorite bedtime stories for kids?
+What are your favorite bedtime story books?
 Share in a comment below!